OUR PROJECT

 FETA

-Capabuild was invited to follow up with another online webinar series focussing on the art of negotiating tax treaties.
-Our network of in-house trainers, experts from the global South, donors, and specialists from international organisations brought a dynamic take to Double Tax Agreements (DTA); speakers from every continent bar Antarctica joined the discussion!
+Capabuild was invited to follow up with another online webinar series focusing on the art of negotiating tax treaties.
+Our network of in-house trainers, experts from the global South, donors, and specialists from international organizations brought a dynamic take to Double Tax Agreements (DTA); speakers from every continent bar Antarctica joined the discussion!
 Capabuild facilitated a scope of perspectives, allowing participants and presenters to debate advice on DTAs from the United Nations, OECD and other countries from the global South.
-This South-South link proved profound as negotiators from Argentina, India, and Mercy Mbithi of our partner CFS empathised with the difficulties of being heard in global forums.
+This South-South link proved profound as negotiators from Argentina, India, and Mercy Mbithi of our partner CFS empathized with the difficulties of being heard in global forums.
 Capabuild gives a voice to all views, and Deloitte and other private enterprises added their important perspectives on attracting foreign investment and level playing fields.
 Using case studies, breakout rooms, and a constant interactivity with the audience, the webinars have built on the expertise of the participating Indonesian Ministries, Capabuild and FETA, and we continue to work with them on ongoing projects.

 SPOTLIGHT